IJM217/ProjectOne_GradeReceived-100/README.md

 # How to Run the Program:

+## Notice: If you want to run over different devices, use a network that doesn't have a firewall as this will block file sharing

 #### Packages customtkinter and ttkbootstrap need to be installed in order to run GUI

 Follow the steps below to run the program: